 An ICE and Nymex union would follow the recent consolidation trend within the exchange sector.
-In September, ICE announced that it has agreed to acquire the New York Board of Trade (NYBOT), a more than 100-year-old open outcry exchange for sugar, coffee, cocoa, cotton and other commodities and financial products, for $1 billion (see Daily GPI, Sept.
+In September, ICE announced that it had agreed to acquire the New York Board of Trade (NYBOT), a more than 100-year-old open outcry exchange for sugar, coffee, cocoa, cotton and other commodities and financial products, for $1 billion (see NGI, Sept.
 18).

-ICE announced Monday that the U.S. Securities and Exchange Commission has declared effective the its registration statement with respect to the proposed merger with NYBOT, which has scheduled a special meeting of its members for Dec.
-11, 2006 to vote on the transaction.
+ICE announced last Monday that the U.S. Securities and Exchange Commission has declared effective its registration statement with respect to the proposed merger with NYBOT, which has scheduled a special meeting of its members for Dec.
+11 to vote on the transaction.

 “In our pursuit to bring continued innovation and scale to our rapidly growing global commodity marketplace, this acquisition provides mutual benefits of a diverse product offering, technology and additional clearing opportunities to our respective market participants,” said ICE CEO Jeffrey C. Sprecher.
 “We believe this transaction will provide a significant platform for future growth and, importantly, represents significant value for our customers and shareholders.”